eryanpatterson/quote-generator/README.md

 ## Thoughts for Improvement

 Since building this app, I've been introduced to React hooks, and I can't help but cringe at all the this's running rampant in the code.
 I don't quite have the heart to change them, though.
 I did take the step of making the two child components, **Text** and **Author**, function components rather than full class components, as all the state is held in **QuoteBox** and passed down to them.
 This eliminates the need for superfluous constructor methods and shortens the code a bit.

-Perhaps the most obvious potential improvement would be integrating this with a database of some kind, rather than storing the quotes on the front end as an array.
-I could even envision allowing user-submitted quotes.
-For the time being, though, this app was and remains a way to practice and demonstrate my basic skills at writing a React app, and keeping it Front-End only served that purpose best.